tobiayinmiro23/courseRegistrationBackEnd/README.md

   ## 🔒 Authentication

-Sensitive API routes are protected by JWT authentication.
-Include the JWT token in the token header:
+Sensitive API routes are protected by JWT authentication, Included in the request header:

 ```
 token: <your-token>